SeoboS/RUNetIDChecker/README.md

 # RUNetIDChecker
-Automates checking a RU student's netid against a search query
+Automates checking a RU student's netid against several search queries.

 Features:
 * Reads a .csv file with a list of netids and search queries.
+* Can add an unlimited amount of search queries
+* Returns the number of validated netids and number of invalid netids
+* Reports in a file, which search queries failed and the invalid netids
+* Random wait time added in between searches

 .csv file format example (can have unlimited amount of search terms):

 netid,searchterm1,searchterm2
 ss2468,SCHOOL OF ENGINEERING
 al93,SCHOOL OF ENGINEERING,/18
 yu1,SCHOOL OF ARTS,/17

-output:
+output (format for each netid: searchTerm1 found, searchTerm2 found):

 true
 true, false
 false, true

-searchTerm1 found, searchTerm2 found
-al93 is in school of engineering and is not graduating in 2018 yu1 is not in school of arts and science and is graduating in 2017